-Strategic priority 1: Data infrastructure development
+Strategic Priority 1: Data Infrastructure Development

 EHR data are heterogeneous in their content, structure, completeness, and quality.
-To enable efficient and timely querying of EHRs to support surveillance activities, preprocessing to make them query-ready is critical.
-To achieve this, the Sentinel Innovation Center is developing a principled approach to extend the Sentinel Common Data Model to include new data elements from structured and unstructured EHR data (Figure 1).
+To enable efficient and timely querying of EHRs to support surveillance activities, pre- processing to make them query-ready is critical.
+To achieve this, the Sentinel Innovation Center has developed a principled approach to extend the Sentinel Common Data Model to include new data elements from structured and unstructured EHR data (Figure 1).

 While common data models can help to impose a standard organization of the data across multiple sites, mapping of source values into the model can lead to omissions, data errors, and other data consistency issues.9 Even though a data model standardizes the name of data elements, a lack of semantic interoperability across sites may remain.
-To address this challenge, we will investigate approaches to detect and mitigate data consistency issues and to develop and harmonize data across multiple EHR data sites.
-Further, we will focus on development of a set of data quality metrics and approaches for integration of structured and unstructured data elements from EHR into a common data model to facilitate reliable analyses of medical product outcomes using these data.
+To address this challenge, we investigated approaches to detect and mitigate data consistency issues and to develop and harmonize data across multiple EHR data sites.
+Further, we also focused on development of a set of data quality metrics and approaches for integration of structured and unstructured data elements from EHR into a common data model to facilitate reliable analyses of medical product outcomes using these data.